Rea Tajiri: Early life

-Tajiri was born in 1958 in Chicago, Illinois.
+Tajiri was born in Rogers Park, Chicago, Illinois.
 Tajiri's father, Vincent Tajiri, was the founding photo editor for Playboy Magazine.
 Her uncle, Shinkichi Tajiri, was a prominent sculptor who resided in the Netherlands.

 Tajiri attend the California Institute of the Arts (CalArts) where she earned her BFA and MFA degrees in post-studio art.
-She moved to New York in 1979, where she was involved with The Kitchen art center.
+She moved to New York in 1979, where she interned for experimental theatre director Robert Wilson at his Byrd Hoffman Foundation.

 Career

 Tajiri's video art has been included in the 1989, 1991, and 1993 Whitney Biennials.
 She has also been exhibited at The New Museum for Contemporary Art, The Museum of Modern Art, The Guggenheim Museum, The Walker Art Museum and the Pacific Film Archives.
 Tajiri is a 2015 recipient of the Pew Fellowship in the Arts.

 History and Memory: For Akiko and Takashige (1991) was Tajiri's personal essay documentary about the Japanese American internment.
 It premiered at the 1991 Whitney Biennial and won the Distinguished Achievement Award from the International Documentary Association.
 It also was awarded a Special Jury Prize: "New Visions Category" at the San Francisco International Film Festival in 1992, and won "Best Experimental Video," Atlanta Film and Video Festival, 1992.
-In 1993 she made Yuri Kochiyama: Passion for Justice, a documentary about the Nisei Japanese American human rights activist.
+In 1993 she made Yuri Kochiyama: Passion for Justice, a documentary about the Nikkei Japanese American human rights activist.
 Tajiri co-produced the documentary with Pat Saunders.

 She partnered with Japanese Canadian author, Kerri Sakamoto, to write a coming-of-age story about a Japanese American girl in 1970s Chicago, resulting in Strawberry Fields.
 It was shot in 1994 with funding from CPB, NEA, and ITVS.
 The film stars Suzy Nakamura, James Sie, Chris Tashima and Takayo Fischer, and was completed in 1997, screening at the San Francisco International Asian American Film Festival and the Los Angeles Film Festival.
-It also was selected to the Venice International Film Festival and won the Grand Prix at the Fukuoka Asian Film Festival.
+Strawberry Fields received a European premier at the Venice International Film Festival and won the Grand Prix at the Fukuoka Asian Film Festival.